johnpryan/copywriter/README.md

 // found in the LICENSE file.
 ```

-Then run the `copywriter` commmand to
+Then run the `copywriter` commmand.
+A copyright header is added to any `.dart` files missing the header.
+The `{{ year }}` tag is ignored.
+When the tool writes new copyright headers,
+the current year is used.

 ```
 copywriter --help